-Art.
-41a34 Security and reading of the data chip
+Art. $41a^{35}$ Security and reading of the data chip

-1 The data chip must be protected against counterfeiting and its unauthorised reading.
-The Federal Council shall determine the technical requirements.

-2 The Federal Council is authorised to enter into agreements with the states bound by any of the Schengen Association Agreements and with other states on the reading of the fingerprints stored on the data chip, provided the states concerned guarantee a level of data protection equivalent to that in Switzerland.
+- 1 The data chip must be protected against counterfeiting and its unauthorised reading.
+The Federal Council shall determine the technical requirements. - 2 The Federal Council is authorised to enter into agreements with the states bound by any of the Schengen Association Agreements and with other states on the reading of the fingerprints stored on the data chip, provided the states concerned guarantee a level of data protection equivalent to that in Switzerland.

-Art. $41b^{35}$ Office issuing biometric identity cards
+Art. $41b^{36}$ Office issuing biometric identity cards

-1 The office entrusted with issuing biometric identity cards and the general contractors concerned must prove that:

-- a. they have the required specialist knowledge and qualifications; - b. they guarantee the secure, high quality and punctual production of identity cards in accordance with the specifications; - c. they guarantee compliance with the data protection requirements; and - d. they have sufficient financial resources.

-2 Beneficial owners, shareholders and members of the board or an equivalent management body, executive managers and other persons who have or could have a significant influence on the undertaking or production of foreign national identity cards must be of good reputation.
-Security screening in accordance with Article 6 of the Ordinance of 19 December 200136 on Personnel Security Screening may be carried out.

-3 The SEM may at any time request the documents necessary to verify compliance with the requirements listed in paragraphs 1 and 2.
-If the issuing office is part of a corporate group, the requirements apply to the entire group.

-4 The provisions of paragraphs 1-3 apply to service providers and suppliers if the products or services provided are essential for the production of the identify cards.

-5 The Federal Council shall specify the additional requirements to be met by the issuing office, general contractors, service providers and suppliers.

-34 Inserted by Art.
+- 1 The office entrusted with issuing biometric identity cards and the general contractors concerned must prove that: - a. they have the required specialist knowledge and qualifications; - b. they guarantee the secure, high quality and punctual production of identity cards in accordance with the specifications; - c. they guarantee compliance with the data protection requirements; and - d. they have sufficient financial resources. - 2 Beneficial owners, shareholders and members of the board or an equivalent management body, executive managers and other persons who have or could have a significant influence on the undertaking or production of foreign national identity cards must be of good reputation.
+Security screening in accordance with Article 6 of the Ordinance of 19 December 200137 on Personnel Security Screening may be carried out. - 3 The SEM may at any time request the documents necessary to verify compliance with the requirements listed in paragraphs 1 and 2.
+If the issuing office is part of a corporate group, the requirements apply to the entire group. - 4 The provisions of paragraphs 1-3 apply to service providers and suppliers if the products or services provided are essential for the production of the identify cards. - 5 The Federal Council shall specify the additional requirements to be met by the issuing office, general contractors, service providers and suppliers. - Inserted by Art.
 2 No I of the Federal Decree of 18 June 2010 (Development of the Schengen Acquis and Introduction of Biometric Data into Foreign National Identity Cards), in force since 24 Jan.
 2011 (AS 2011 175; BBI 2010 51).
-35 Inserted by Art.
+Inserted by Art.
 2 No I of the Federal Decree of 18 June 2010 (Development of the

+Inserted by Art.
+2 No I of the Federal Decree of 18 June 2010 (Development of the Schengen Acquis and Introduction of Biometric Data into Foreign National Identity Cards), in force since 24 Jan.
+2011 (AS 2011 175; BBI 2010 51).
+Inserted by Art.
+2 No I of the Federal Decree of 18 June 2010 (Development of the

-35 Inserted by Art.
+Inserted by Art.
 2 No I of the Federal Decree of 18 June 2010 (Development of the Schengen Acquis and Introduction of Biometric Data into Foreign National Identity Cards), in force since 24 Jan.
 2011 (AS 2011 175; BBI 2010 51).